codenvy/docs/src/main/_docs/integration-guide/integration-version-control.md

 ## GitHub oAuth
 ### Setup oAuth at GitHub
 1. Register an application in your GitHub account.
 Refer to [Setup oAuth at GitHub]() for additional information.
-2. Update the `codenvy.pp` with secret, ID and callback:
+2. Update the `codenvy.env` with secret, ID and callback:
 ```text
 oauth.github.clientid=yourClientID
 oauth.github.clientsecret=yourClientSecret